rzk-lang/hottbook/README.md

-# rzk-project-template
+# HoTT Book formalisations in Rzk

-Template for a formalisation project in rzk proof assistant.
+This repository contains formalisations that follow [the HoTT Book](https://homotopytypetheory.org/book/).